 - Cover up with clothing and a hat, apply SPF50+ (or higher) broad-spectrum lip balm to your lips and SPF50+ (or higher) broad-spectrum, water-resistant sunscreen to all exposed areas of skin, and reapply every 2 hours.

 - Wear sunglasses or goggles that meet Australian Standard AS/NZS 1067 to protect your eyes from the damaging effects of UV radiation.

 UV radiation and snow

 Most Australians are aware of the dangers of ultraviolet (UV) radiation during summer.
-Winter activities such as snow skiing or snowboarding also pose a high risk of sunburn and skin damage.
-More UV radiation reaches the earth's surface in alpine regions than at sea level because the atmosphere is thinner at higher altitudes.
+Winter activities such as snow skiing or snowboarding also pose a high risk of , and damage.
+More UV radiation reaches the earth's surface in alpine regions than at sea level because of the altitude and the atmosphere is thinner at higher altitudes.

 Snow is highly reflective of UV radiation.
-In fact, fresh snow reflects even more UV radiation than water.
+In fact, on a sunny day fresh snow can reflect up to 90% of UV radiation, making it even more reflective of UV radiation than water.
 This means exposed skin is at risk of sunburn and skin damage – even on cold and cloudy days.
 Always use eye protection, sunscreen and covering clothing at the snow.

 Suggestions for protective clothing at the snow include:

 - A balaclava or beanie that covers your ears – this will keep your head warm and reduce UV exposure.

 - Scarves and jackets with high collars do a great job at keeping you warm and dry, but also protect your skin from harmful UV rays.

 Suggestions for using sunscreen at the snow include: